Adapted Measure of Math Engagement

 Science, technology, engineering, and mathematics (STEM) is a continuously growing and relatively high-paying field in the United States, which also fails to recruit and retain Black and Latino talents.

-To date, research and measures of Black and Latino student engagement are often based on deficit-based perspectives, which have failed to capture the many important ways in which math can be engaging for these students.
-Existing measures of student engagement are also not uniform in what they include—making it difficult to assess engagement over time—and have not been proven to work equally well across factors such as race/ethnicity and gender.
+Math is a key subject for entering STEM fields, and research suggests that various educational factors influence student engagement in math.
+However, existing measures of Black and Latino student engagement in math often fail to capture the different ways in which math can be engaging for these students.
+Additionally, current measures of student engagement are inconsistent in what they assess—making it difficult to track engagement over time—and have not been widely validated across different student groups.

-This project addresses these critical gaps in Black and Latino students’ engagement with math by taking a strengths-based approach that uplifts Black and Latino students’ unique cultural experiences, values, and norms, which can strengthen their educational experiences in diverse ways that are not supported by current math educational practices.
+This project addresses these gaps in Black and Latino students’ engagement with math by using an evidence-based approach that considers their experiences, values, and perspectives, helping to improve math learning practices.

 Research Approach